robin-j9/PaymentAutomationLC/README.md

 The first iteration of this app assumes that the .csv files will be uploaded with specific columns in a specific order and is tailored toward a very specific type of publication business.

 [Sample .csv file to test app](https://github.com/robin-j9/PaymentAutomationLC/blob/master/dummyData%20for%20PaymentAutomationLC.csv)
+(Users must be added to database before calculating payments)

 ## Tech Stack